Lukas2020-code/TuamAC_Project/README.md

 - ### Why Us?
 Section

   - This section shows five reasons why the new user should join the club.
-  - For each reason there is an image to better understanding the reason and give users a feeling that they should join the club.
+  - For each reason there is an image to better understanding the reason and give users a feeling why they should join the club.
   - Each reason has different background and frame color taken from the Olympic flag to give the user a sense that this club is something special.
   - There is also a link to Contact Us website to help the user contact the club.